Wenlyduo/k-step-attackability/README.md

 # k-step-attackability
-This is a supplementary file on paper "Multi-step Sensor Attackability in Cyber-Physical Systems".
+This is the supplementary file for the paper "Multi-step Sensor Attackability in Cyber-Physical Systems."

-We provide a file entitled "Supplementary material on 'Multi-step Sensor Attackability in Cyber-Physical Systems'" to supplement the paper.
-In particular, Section I in the file lists key notations.
-Section II describes main algorithms.
-Proofs of theorems and proposations are provided in Section III.
-Section IV contains supplementary contents on examples.
+The file, titled "Supplementary Material on 'Multi-step Sensor Attackability in Cyber-Physical Systems,'" provides additional content to support the paper.
+Specifically:

+Section I lists key notations.
+Section II describes the main algorithms.
+Section III provides proofs of the theorems and propositions.
+Section IV contains supplementary content related to the examples.